rkirkbride13/frontleft/README.md

 ## Technologies

 This is a mobile-first MERN stack application written with TypeScript.
 The styling has been done using CSS.

 The backend was test driven using Jest, as well as testing calls using Postman.
-The frontend was tested via user interaction, but I intend to add tests as part of the future development of the project.
+The frontend was tested with Cypress.

+### Packages

+- [Bcrypt](https://www.npmjs.com/package/bcrypt) has been used for password encryption.
+- [JWT](https://www.npmjs.com/package/jsonwebtoken) used for user verification and route protection.
+- [Multer](https://www.npmjs.com/package/multer) has been used to allow user to upload an image.
+- [Sharp](https://www.npmjs.com/package/sharp) has been used to convert images to a common format.
+- [Mongoose](https://www.npmjs.com/package/mongoose) has been used to create schema-based solutions for models.
+- [Dotenv](https://www.npmjs.com/package/dotenv) has been used to load environment variables from a .env file.
+- [Cors](https://www.npmjs.com/package/cors) has been used to enable cross-origin requests.
+- [Sendgrid](https://www.npmjs.com/package/@sendgrid/mail) has been used to send new users a welcome email.

 ## Future goals

-- add the distances between stages so that a user can make a more informed decision about who to see (it could take the best part of 30 mins to get to one from the other!)
 - Create a web scraper too auto-populate the acts from a given festival.
 Currently the user has to manually type them in

 ## Screenshots